What are the risks involved in renting out your own car?

 Cancellation of rental request

-Is the tenant taking care of your car?
+Is the tenant careful with your car?

 It is an established fact that people generally treat things that are not their property less sparingly.
 According to Snappcar, their renters handle the car carefully because it belongs to a private individual.
 Alpina doubts that.
 There have also been houses shared privately in the past in which, for example, hemp nurseries were discovered afterwards.